Norman Strongholds and Irish Pubs: The Perfect Ireland Itinerary That Includes Carrickfergus Castle

 Seasonal Considerations: When to Go

-This itinerary functions year-round, though seasonal adjustments affect the experience.
+This itinerary functions year-round, though seasonal adjustments affect the experience, which is why proper planning a trip to Ireland requires careful consideration of timing and logistics.
 May and June offer 16+ hours of daylight and comfortable temperatures (55-65°F) with reasonably dry conditions by Irish standards (which still means rain every third day instead of every second).
 September provides similar advantages with the added bonus of smaller crowds.
 July and August bring peak tourism but only marginally better weather.

 Winter travel (November-February) requires preparation for shorter days (as little as 7-8 hours of daylight) and temperatures hovering around 40-45°F. However, the compensation comes in significantly lower accommodation rates (often 40% below summer prices) and attractions free from crowds.
 Carrickfergus Castle looks particularly dramatic against winter skies, though some smaller attractions in rural areas reduce hours or close entirely during off-season.